Code-Institute-Submissions/ms1-the_rolls/README.md

 Pexels.com .
 Used for the royalty free stock photos in testimonials section.

 [How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
 Used inspiration from the code on this site to hide the header on the embedded google map.

+[Sympli,io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) Used the code on this blog to implement the favicon images on different devices